 \subsection{Other related work}

-A closely related problem is the enumeration of complex vector bundles on spheres.
-This question amounts to understanding unstable homotopy of unitary groups, which have been studied in a large range \cite{Toda59,MimuraToda_63,Matsunaga64,Oshima80}.
+As a precursor to studying complex topological vector bundles on complex projective spaces, one might seek to understand vector bundles on spheres.
+Enumerating bundles on spheres amounts to understanding the unstable homotopy of unitary groups, which have been studied in a large range \cite{Toda59,MimuraToda_63,Matsunaga64,Oshima80}.
 In theory, this data plus information about the cell structure of complex projective spaces should enable analysis of fixed-rank bundles on $\CP^n$ for a large range of dimensions.
 However, this process is extremely difficult to carry out in a general way.

-In \cite{CHO24}, the author, Chatham, and Hu work one prime $p$ at a time and use chromatic theories, {\em called higher real $K$-theories}, to obtain $p$-divisibility results for the number of rank $r$ bundles on $\CP^m$ with vanishing Chern classes for $m$ and $r$ in the {\em metastable range} and $m-r$ small relative to $p$.
-A key fact is that enumeration of metastable, stably trivial rank $r$ bundles on $\CP^m$ reduces to calculating self-maps of stunted projective spectra \cite[Theorem 2.1]{Hu}.
+In \cite{CHO24}, work one prime $p$ at a time and use chromatic theories, {\em called higher real $K$-theories}, to obtain $p$-divisibility results for the number of rank $r$ bundles on $\CP^m$ with vanishing Chern classes for $m$ and $r$ in the {\em metastable range} and $m-r$ small relative to $p$.
+A key fact is that the enumeration of metastable, stably trivial rank $r$ bundles on $\CP^m$ reduces to calculating self-maps of stunted projective spectra \cite[Theorem 2.1]{Hu}.
 This problem exhibits periodic behavior and moreover there is a close relationship between the corank (dimension minus rank) and the chromatic height of the theories that can detect interesting bundles.
-When enumerating bundles with fixed, nonzero Chern classes, the picture is not so clear.
+When enumerating bundles with fixed nonzero Chern classes, the picture is not so clear.
 This work shows that, at least in small corank, the vanishing Chern class case may admit a direct extension.